Arista Records: Dissolution and revival

-After the Sony-BMG merger, LaFace Records was eventually revived; the label was now fully owned by Sony-BMG and began operating under the JIVE Label Group.
+After the Sony-BMG merger, LaFace Records was eventually revived; the label was now fully owned by Sony-BMG and began operating as part of the Jive Label Group.

 During the summer of 2011, the RCA Music Group underwent a restructuring that saw the elimination of the Arista name later on that year, along with sister labels J Records and Jive.
 RCA Records started releasing all RCA Music Group releases under RCA Records.
 Arista Nashville continued to operate through Sony Music Nashville and was not affected by the closing of Arista Records.

 Arista Records France was founded in September 2012, making it initially the last active remnant of the label.
+In 2023, Sony Music France closed Arista Records France, with the existing roster transferring to other labels under Sony's ownership.

 In July 2018, it was announced that Arista would be revived as a frontline label, making it now the fourth flagship record label under Sony Music alongside Columbia, RCA, and Epic.
-The company has hired former Island Records president/CEO David Massey to lead Arista.
+The company hired former Island Records president/CEO David Massey to lead Arista.
+The label signed Mike Posner ahead of his new album in 2025.

 Arista Nashville

 In 1989, Arista Records launched Arista Nashville, which specializes in country music artists.
 Alan Jackson was the first act signed label.
 In 1995, Arista Nashville launched a subsidiary label known as Career Records, the roster of which at the time included Brett James, Tammy Graham, and Lee Roy Parnell.
 Currently, Arista Nashville falls under the wing of Sony Music Nashville, hosting such artists as Carrie Underwood, Ronnie Dunn and Jerrod Niemann.

+In March 2023, Arista Nashville was closed, with its roster reassigned under other Sony Music labels.